Can You Save Your Marriage Alone (Without Your Spouse)?

 I know it’s easier said than done but it’s important to be honest with yourself.

-You need to ask yourself if this marriage is beyond hope or if there’s really a chance of turning it around.
+You need to ask yourself if this relationship is worth saving or if there’s no chance of turning it around.